GJKacoyanis/GeoKac-Porfolio/README.md

 ## About Me

   I'm an analytical thinker with a goal to use data science and analytics tools to create insights and optimize strategies.
+Currently use my math skills to train AI to improve it's Math reasoning abilities.

 ## 📚Education
 **Florida State University**